Alabama vs. Auburn NCAA Football Odds, Plays and Insights | November 27, 2021

 - Alabama's games this season have gone over 55 points 10 of 11 times.

-- Auburn's games have gone over 55 points in five of 11 chances this season.
+- Auburn and its opponents have combined to score more than 55 points in five of 11 games this season.

-- The two teams combine to average 74.7 points per game, 19.7 more than the total in this contest.
+- The combined points per game average of the two teams, 74.7, is 19.7 points more than Saturday's over/under.

-- These two squads combine to allow 41.7 points per game, 13.3 fewer than this contest's over/under.
+- These two squads combine to surrender 41.7 points per game, 13.3 fewer than this contest's over/under.

-- The Crimson Tide and their opponents have scored an average of 62.9 points per game in 2021, 7.9 more than Saturday's total.
+- The average total in Crimson Tide games this season is 62.9, 7.9 points above Saturday's over/under of 55.

-- The 55 over/under in this game is 1.1 points higher than the 53.9 average total in Tigers games this season.
+- The 55 total in this game is 1.1 points higher than the 53.9 average total in Tigers games this season.

 Alabama Stats and Trends

-- Alabama has six wins against the spread in 11 games this year.
+- In Alabama's 11 games this year, it has six wins against the spread.

-- The Crimson Tide are 3-3 ATS when favored by 19.5 points or more this season.
+- The Crimson Tide have an against the spread record of 3-3 in their six games when favored by 19.5 points or more so far this season.

-- Alabama has gone over the point total in 45.5% of its opportunities this year (five times over 11 games with a set point total).
+- Alabama's games this year have gone over the point total five times in 11 opportunities (45.5%).

-- In games that Alabama amasses more than 369.1 yards, the team is 6-3 against the spread and 8-1 overall.
+- Alabama is 6-3 against the spread and 8-1 overall when the team piles up over 369.1 yards.

 - This year, the Crimson Tide have turned the ball over nine times, while the Tigers have forced nine.